About Iframely robot

 Having a problem with Iframely?

 Although our parsers are battle-hardened over the years in use, it is entirely possible, as the Internet is constantly evolving, that the robots are doing something they should not.
-We are more than happy to add you to a blacklist/whitelist, work with you to improve parsing of your content, discuss alternatives to how we are accessing your site, or just answer any questions you have.
+We are more than happy to add you to or remove from our ignorelist, work with you to improve parsing of your content, discuss alternatives to how we are accessing your site, or just answer any questions you have.
 Please contact us at support at iframely.com.